nischalshrestha/nischalshrestha/content/about/index.md

 ~

-For the summer of 2020, Nischal will be working with [Alison Hill](https://alison.rbind.io) and [Greg Wilson](https://third-bit.com) on interactive tutorials in Python.
+For the summer of 2020, Nischal will be working at RStudio with [Alison Hill](https://alison.rbind.io) and [Greg Wilson](https://third-bit.com) on interactive tutorials in Python.

 ---